Employees' Provident Fund Organisation: Zones, Regions and Districts

+Pay Structure & Hierarchy

 Universal Account Number

 The Universal Account Number (UAN) is a 12-digit number allotted to employees who contribute to an EPF.
 A UAN is generated for each PF member by the EPFO.
 The UAN acts as an umbrella for the multiple Member IDs allotted to an individual by different establishments and remains the same throughout the lifetime of an employee.
 It does not change between jobs.
 The idea is to link multiple Member Identification Numbers (Member IDs) allotted to a single member under a single UAN.
 This will help the member to view details of all the Member Identification Numbers (Member ID) linked to it.

 The major benefit of the UAN is convenience when tagging multiple Member IDs of a single employee.
 The UAN helps with transfer and withdrawals of PF claims, online or offline.
 Along with these services like the Online Pass-Book, SMS services on each deposit of contribution and online KYC updates can be provided based on the UAN, which enables transfer of the balance from one EPF to another.

 A new (2018) UAN portal allows members to check EPF balances and UAN status, download a UAN EPF passbook, view a provident fund claim, etc.

 Members who are unable to withdraw PF for any reason can withdraw without the consent of the employer.
 They can submit FORM 19 for EPF (Employees' Provident Fund) and FORM 10C for EPS (Employees' Pension Scheme) to the EPFO office in which their EPF account is maintained.

 A UAN provided by EPFO is mainly used to track PF balance and PF claim status.

 Employees' Pension Scheme

 The Employees' Pension Scheme (EPS) has been controlled by the EPFO since 1995.
 The main advantage of this scheme is to provide social security to PF members.
-Under this scheme, employees working in the organized sector can gain pension benefit after reaching age 58.
+Under this scheme, employees working in the organised sector can gain pension benefit after reaching age 58.
 This EPS applies to new and existing members.

 The Scheme has been framed by the Central Government in accordance with the powers conferred by section 6A of the Employees’ Provident Funds and Miscellaneous Provisions (EPF and MP) Act, 1952.
 The EPS-95 came into force on 19.11.1995.
 Review and revision of schemes is an ongoing process.
 The provisions of the EPS-95 are reviewed from time to time based on the recommendations of the Expert Committee and the High Empowered Monitoring Committee as well as taking into account the actuarial evaluation of the Employees' Pension Fund.
 Some of the important amendments made in EPS-95 are: